 Meet Melissa Sariffodeen.

-A proud Canadian, Melissa Sariffodeen has paved the path of success for many other Canadian women and youth.
+As a proud Canadian, Melissa Sariffodeen has paved the path of success for many other Canadian women and youth.
 Her program, LLC, has taught over 60,000 Canadians.
-Melissa and her team have built a variety of programs including: programming for adult women, Girls Learning Code, and co-ed, Kids Learning Code.
-Most recently, Melissa has introduced the Teachers Learning Code program, which is built to provide educators with necessary skills to grow as tech builders.
+Melissa and her team have built a variety of programs, including programming for adult women, Girls Learning Code, and co-ed, Kids Learning Code.
+Most recently, Melissa has introduced the Teachers Learning Code program, which is built to provide educators with the necessary skills to grow as tech builders.

 Melissa has been featured in national media outlets such as CTV, CBC and The Globe & Mail.
 In addition to this, she had also landed a spot on Elle Canada’s list of 9 Canadian Women Making a Difference.
-She’s spoken on the TEDx stage, and hosted PM Justin Trudeau to participate in a coding workshop in 2016.
+She’s spoken on the TEDx stage and hosted PM Justin Trudeau at a coding workshop in 2016.